TheRealDreamTeam/hacker-tools/docs/SPECIFICATION.md

   - Deleted users cannot log in (blocked via authentication)
   - Username/email become available for new registrations immediately
 - **UI/UX**:
-  - Profile page shows avatar (or gray placeholder with initial)
+  - Profile page shows avatar (or gray placeholder with initial) and no edit CTA (settings moved to nav)
+  - Dashboard is a private view; public profile to be added later
   - Account settings organized in card-based sections
   - Each section has its own submit button
   - Confirmation modal for destructive actions (avatar deletion, account deletion)